cloudflare/cloudflare-docs/content/cloudflare-one/insights/logs/users.md

 # User logs

 Cloudflare Zero Trust allows you to consult a comprehensive list of users who have authenticated to Cloudflare Zero Trust.
-For each user that logged in, you can see their name, their email address, and whether they’re actively utilizing a seat in both Access and Gateway.
+For each user that logged in, you can see their name, their email address, and whether they're actively utilizing a seat in both Access and Gateway.

 To see your user list, go to **My Team** > **Users**.